 -In a small bowl, mix soy sauce, honey, onion, ketchup, sesame oil, red pepper, garlic, and ginger.
 Pour over top of the chicken.

 -Cook on low heat for 4-6 hours, or until chicken is fully cooked and tender.
+The sauce will burn and the recipe will not work if you leave it in the crockpot for too long.

 -When it's ready, remove the chicken from the crockpot using a large slotted spoon and place on a rimmed plate, leaving the juices in the crockpot.
 Cover the chicken tightly with foil.